azsk/DevOpsKit-docs/02-Secure-Development/Readme.md

 ## Security Verification Tests (SVT)
 >  **Prerequisites:**
 > For all commands in this feature it is assumed that you have:
-> 1. Logged in to your Azure account using Login-AzureRmAccount from a PowerShell ISE.
+> 1. Logged in to your Azure account using Connect-AzAccount from a PowerShell ISE.
-> 2. Selected a subscription using Set-AzureRmContext.
+> 2. Selected a subscription using Set-AzContext.

 ### Overview